-Please note that due to the ongoing State of Emergency in the wake of the COVID-19 pandemic our Nursing Education Programs are not currently available for booking.
-Recommencement of our programs will be contingent on advice from the Federal and Victorian governments regarding access to healthcare facilities, physical distancing requirements and hygiene practices.
+Please note that due to the ongoing State of Emergency in the wake of the COVID-19 pandemic our face to face Nursing Education Programs are not currently available for booking.
+Recommencement of these programs will be contingent on advice from the Federal and Victorian governments regarding access to healthcare facilities, physical distancing requirements and hygiene practices.
 We are committed to the ongoing provision of paediatric focused Clinical Professional Development once circumstances allow, and will communicate any changes to availability or offerings on this website.

 If you would like to be informed directly about the availability of our Nursing Education programs, please send your details to email@example.com, and we will add you to our contact database.

 The Recognising & Responding to the Deteriorating Child Workshop is a one-day, interactive program.

 We will explore the role of the health professional in recognising and responding to a deteriorating paediatric patient, focusing on case studies and incorporating skill stations and a simulation.

 The workshop explores common paediatric presentations requiring intervention and is the equivalent of 8 CPD hours.
 Sessions follow the structured approach of the DRSABCD algorithm including airway management, chest compressions, defibrillation, intraosseous insertion and medications, and fluid management.
 The simulation is based on our 'First 3 Minutes' program and will focus on human factors around 'first responder' priorities, drawing on the skills and knowledge attained within the workshop .